An easy to make keto no-bake cheesecake is the perfect dessert for summer. It holds up well in the summer heat with no need to turn the oven on.

 Although I often like to make a no bake keto cheesecake crustless, I felt this one deserved a crust.
 The great thing is that it requires no baking.

 You may recognize this crust as I've used it before.
 It's just been resized to accommodate a full size cheesecake pie.

-It’s the low carb no bake cheesecake crust that was used in my key lime cheesecake in a jar recipe.
-And, it’s the perfect base for all your summer pies.
+It's the low carb no-bake cheesecake crust that was used in my key lime cheesecake in a jar recipe.
+And, it's the perfect base for all of your pies.

 The first thing you need to do is combine almond flour, sweetener and cinnamon in a pie pan. (photo 1) Then you add in some melted butter. (photo 2)